-Rhema Christian School Early Education Programs consist of a Toddler program (2’s), Preschool program (3’s) and a Pre-Kindergarten program (4 & 5’s).
+Rhema Christian School Early Education Programs consist of a Preschool (3's) and Pre-Kindergarten programs (4 & 5’s).
 Our programs equip our young students with spiritual, social, emotional, and academic development.
 We believe that the social/emotional development of a child goes hand-in-hand with their spiritual development.
-With a flexible schedule, parents can choose either half day or full day classes.
+With a flexible schedule, parents can choose either half-day or full day classes.
 Assessments are administered throughout the year, along with parent-teacher conferences, to build an important connection between families and school.
 Weekly communication with families consists of emails, newsletters, and the App - Bloomz, which provides families a way to see photos and videos of their children in class and many more features.

 Early Education Classroom Hours

-Preschool and Pre-kindergarten - We have a flexible schedule for parents to choose either three days, four days, or five days a week of half days or full days.
+Preschool and Pre-kindergarten - We have a flexible schedule for parents to choose either three days, four days, or five days a week with half days or full days.
 We can not accommodate a mix of half and full days.

 3 days a week - Monday, Wednesday, Friday

 Four days a week - Monday, Wednesday, Friday (and either a Tuesday or a Thursday)

 5 days a week - Monday through Friday

 Half day hours - 8:00 am - 11:00 am (drop off between 7:40 - 8:00 am and pickup between 11:00 - 11:15 am)